 If you want to begin today, follow this simple checklist:

-- Check sold listings to find real market value
+- [ ] Check sold listings to find the real market value

-- Factor in fees, shipping, and profit margin
+- [ ] Factor in fees, shipping, packaging, and profit margin

-👉 Before listing, calculate your profit using our eBay Fee Calculator
+Before listing, calculate your profit using our Fee & Profit Calculator.

-SS Pro Tip: Many successful resellers started exactly this way — by selling items they already owned.
+SS Pro Tip: Start with What You Own Many successful resellers started exactly this way — by selling items they already owned.
 Once you make your first sale, you reinvest that money into more inventory and gradually grow your stack.

 1. The “Sold Listings” Rule (Most Important Step)

-- Search your item on eBay or Vinted
+- Search for your item on eBay or Vinted.

 2. Competitive vs. Premium Pricing